rmcanany/SolidEdgeHousekeeper/README.md

 Select the file type using the `Save As` combobox.
 Select the directory using the `Browse` button, or check the `Original Directory` checkbox.
 These controls are on the **Task Tab** below the task list.

 Images can be saved with the aspect ratio of the model, rather than the window.
 The option is called `Save as image -- crop to model size`.
-It is located on the **Configuration Tab**.
+It is located on the **Configuration Tab -- Miscellaneous Group**.

 You can optionally create subdirectories using a formula similar to the Property Text Callout.
 For example `Material %{System.Material} Thickness %{Custom.Material Thickness}`.